Vocal mixing is the stage where your vocals are blended in together with all your other instruments.

 You can adjust how much of the signal gets compressed with how fast an attack time (how soon after initial input) and how slow a release time (when volume returns).

 Parallel compression is the technique of duplicating a vocal signal and applying heavy compression whilst placing it at a very low level in the mix.

 The idea behind this technique is to help vocal clarify in your mix by adding thickness or fullness without increasing the volume compared to the other instruments in the track.
 With parallel compression you are able to control how much difference there is between both signals before they head off into different speakers – this can be helpful if one phrase needs more punch while another may not.

-You can also play with achieving further sounds with adding EQ settings on to your parallel vocal chain.
+You can also play with achieving further sounds by adding EQ settings to your parallel vocal chain.

 Additional hard compression

-This objective of this technique is to essentially use another instrument or sound within you mix to influence the amount of compression applied to the vocal.
-The activity of the chosen side chain sound will then dictate the when compression’s effect is applied to the vocal.
+The objective of this technique is to essentially use another instrument or sound within your mix to influence the amount of compression applied to the vocal.
+The activity of the chosen side chain sound will then dictate when compression’s effect is applied to the vocal.
 The best example of this technique demonstrated is in electronic music, where the kick is chosen frequently as a side chain to the vocal compression.

 Sidechaining can be used in an amazing amount of creative purposes that apply to all your instruments, not only vocals.
 Read our article here which goes into some more detail.